UPDATE:

 • Wild bird rescues/educational facilities/zoos

-Visit my Facebook, Instagram and Etsy shop to see what's going on in the world of taxidermy!
+Visit my Facebook and Instagram pages to see what's going on in the world of taxidermy!

 Wild Goose Chase Taxidermy Studio Facebook